Medicare

 Medicare Supplement Insurance (Medigap)

 Medigap is Medicare Supplement Insurance that helps fill "gaps" in Original Medicare and is sold by private companies.
 Original Medicare pays for much, but not all, of the cost for covered health care services and supplies.
-A Medicare Supplement Insurance (Medigap) policy can help pay some of the remaining health care costs, like:
+A Medicare Supplement Insurance (Medigap) policy may cover services that Original Medicare doesn't cover, and can help cover some of the remaining healthcare costs.

 Medigap policies generally don't cover long-term care, vision or dental care, hearing aids, eyeglasses, or private-duty nursing.